 In the main menu, choose Devices , and then hover over the menu item Dependencies to show other menu items.
 Follow the menu path (it is specific to your setup) to view dependencies of the objects in a specific probe or group only.

 Choose the menu item Dependencies Graph to see the device tree in the dependencies graph view with lines of different color connecting objects.
-Hover Dependencies Graph to show other menu items for the dependency graph (probes and groups).
+Hover over Dependencies Graph to show other menu items for the dependency graph (probes and groups).
 Click on a probe or group menu item to show its dependencies directly.
 The lines in the dependencies graph symbolize dependencies between the monitoring objects in the device tree.
 Additionally, a color code is used for the dependencies.